axel-op/hello-world-dart-github-action/README.md

 The Dart application is located in the [`app`](./app) folder.
 The Javascript files under [`scripts`](scripts) are used to run it using the `dart` command.

+This action requires the workflow to set up a Dart container before its execution (see the example below).
+If you want your action to be run in any workflow, without this constraint, see [this template for a containerized Dart Action](https://github.com/axel-op/containerized-dart-action).

 ## Inputs

 ### `who-to-greet`